 Alanis Obomsawin turns her lens to Le Patro Le Prévost, a recreational centre in the Villeray quarter of Montreal.
 On the eve of its 80th anniversary in 1989, Le Patro is a vital focal point in the predominantly working-class neighbourhood.
 Beloved by the many generations who use the facilities and partake in activities daily, Le Patro encourages a strong sense of togetherness through principles of cooperation, respect and sharing.
 Obomsawin presents a tender portrait of a neighbourhood of diverse residents and the community centre many of them consider a second home.

-This film narrows in on stories of generosity and perseverance in Fisher River Cree Nation in the midst of the COVID-19 pandemic.
+This episode narrows in on stories of generosity and perseverance in Fisher River Cree Nation in the midst of the COVID-19 pandemic.
 Stories include the purchase and distribution of fish on a community and intra-community level, as well as stories of mothers who experienced unique challenges of their own while continuing to provide support and care to their families and communities.

 The phenomenon of perinatal grief has largely gone unrecognized; parents who live through the experience frequently find themselves isolated, with no resources to support them.
 Co-directed by Samuel-A. Caron and France Gallant, Moments of Life breaks the silence on this sensitive subject.
 We follow a group of bereaved parents who organize to offer support in their region, driven by a determination to reduce isolation.
 This film is both a conversation-starter and a source of hope and inspiration.